Cheetah0x/Cheetah0x/README.md

 - 👋 Hi, I’m @Cheetah0x
-- 👀 I’m interested in getting better at software development!
+- 👀 I’m interested in getting better at software development, full-stack apps and solidity!
-- 🌱 I’m currently learning to make full-stack web apps and Solidity.
 - 📫 How to reach me Telegram: Niall Crafted
-- ⚡ Fun fact: Aerospace Engineer and Ski Bum

 <!---
 Cheetah0x/Cheetah0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.